* U.S. crude stocks up by 3.1 mln barrels to 468.5 mln - API

 * Goldman Sachs says stock draws have peaked this year

-* Goldman expects average Brent price of $58 per barrel in 2018
+* Goldman expects average Brent price of $58 a barrel in 2018 (Updates prices in paragraph 2)

-SINGAPORE, Oct 12 (Reuters) - Oil prices eased on Thursday as U.S. fuel inventories rose despite efforts by OPEC to cut production and tighten the market.
+LONDON, Oct 12 (Reuters) - Oil prices slipped on Thursday as U.S. fuel inventories rose despite efforts by OPEC to cut production.

-Starting this year, the Organization of the Petroleum Exporting Countries (OPEC) and other producers including Russia have agreed to cut output by 1.8 million barrels per day (bpd) to prop up prices.
+The Organization of the Petroleum Exporting Countries and other producers, including Russia, agreed last year to reduce output by 1.8 million barrels per day (bpd) to prop up prices.
+The cuts have helped drain inventories.

-Indeed, U.S. crude stocks rose by 3.1 million barrels to 468.5 million barrels last week, according to industry group the American Petroleum Institute (API).
+U.S. crude stocks rose by 3.1 million to 468.5 million barrels last week, according to the American Petroleum Institute.

-Official U.S. fuel inventory data is due to be published on Thursday by the Energy Information Administration (EIA).
+Official U.S. fuel inventory data is due to be published on Thursday by the Energy Information Administration.

-Goldman Sachs said it expected Brent to average $58 per barrel in 2018.
-(Reporting by Henning Gloystein)
+The U.S. bank said oil supply and demand fundamentals meant it expected Brent to average $58 a barrel in 2018.